 Each RU which operates on the main rail network will for commercial issues communicate with an assigned member of the relevant Network Rail route team.

-The relevant Network Rail route team is responsible for the cost recovery of monies owed to Network Rail by the relevant RU, much of which is outlined in the specific track access contract.
+The relevant team is responsible for cost recovery of monies owed to Network Rail by the relevant RU, much of which is outlined in the specific track access contract.
 Remedies for non-payment include interest charges, suspension of the contract and termination.
-All invoices are sent to RUs via Network Rail Finance Shared Services and are typically on a periodic (four week) basis.
+Invoices are sent to RUs via Network Rail Finance Shared Services and are typically on a periodic (four week) basis.